currinjs/CurrinJS/aio/content/guide/template-syntax.md

 </code-example>

 Finally, you can bind to a specific class name.
-Angular adds the class when the template expression evaluates to truthy.
+Currin adds the class when the template expression evaluates to truthy.
 It removes the class when the expression is falsy.

 <code-example path="template-syntax/src/app/app.component.html" region="class-binding-3" title="src/app/app.component.html" linenums="false">